-Scary Dogmatic Ponies: ala The Fundamentalist type.
-Instantly Celestia looks at human culture, deems it barbaric, and creates the ponification potion to 'convert' Humanity into 'better' forms.
-When Humans start rejecting the potion, Celestia tries to eliminate humanity with her barrier.
+Scary Dogmatic Ponies: The Fundamentalist type.
+Instantly Celestia looks at human culture, deems it barbaric, and creates the ponification potion to 'convert' humanity into 'better' forms.
+When humans start rejecting the potion, Celestia tries to eliminate humanity with her barrier.

 Sequel Hook: The story resolves the Earth-Pony war, but leaves many possible sub-plots only partially concluded, or not concluded at all; such as the Gryphon Queen's letter and the direction South Africa is moving.
 The author specifically states: